javedali99/si2023-compound-flooding/README.md

 1. Configuration: Set up model parameters such as bathymetry, topography, and friction.
 2. Storm Data: Input storm track data and meteorological forcing.

+   Data was retrieved from the National Oceanic and Atmospheric Administration archive (https://ftp.nhc.noaa.gov/)
 3. Model Execution: Run the GeoClaw model.

    To generate model simulation for storm surge and water depth.